shreyansh-sawarn/Hacktoberfest/README.md

 git commit -m "Your commit Message" git push origin branch-name
 ```
 * Make a pull request.
+Please provide description of your code while making a pull request.
 * Star the repository if you like.

 > **Note:** "Please don't make any changes to README.md"